Justice Department releases largest batch yet of Epstein documents, says it totals 3 million pages

 NEW YORK (AP) — The Justice Department on Friday released many more records from its investigative files on Jeffrey Epstein, resuming disclosures under a law intended to reveal what the government knew about the millionaire financier's sexual abuse of young girls and his interactions with rich and powerful people such as Donald Trump and Bill Clinton.

-Deputy Attorney General Todd Blanche said the department would be releasing more than 3 million pages of documents as well as more than 2,000 videos and 180,000 images.
+Deputy Attorney General Todd Blanche said the department would be releasing more than 3 million pages of documents along with more than 2,000 videos and 180,000 images.
 The files, posted to the department’s website, include some of the several million pages of records that officials said were withheld from an initial release in December.

 Included were documents concerning some of Epstein's famous associates, including Andrew Mountbatten-Windsor, formerly known as Britain’s Prince Andrew, and email correspondence between Epstein and Elon Musk and other prominent contacts from across the political spectrum.

 The documents were disclosed under the Epstein Files Transparency Act, the law enacted after months of public and political pressure that requires the government to open its files on the late financier and his confidant and onetime girlfriend, Ghislaine Maxwell.
-Lawmakers complained when the Justice Department made only a limited release last month, but officials said more time was needed to review an additional trove of documents that was discovered and to scour the records to ensure no sensitive information about victims was inadvertently released.
+Lawmakers complained when the Justice Department made only a limited release last month, but officials said more time was needed to review additional documents that were discovered and to ensure no sensitive information about victims was released.

-Friday's disclosure represents the largest document dump to date about a saga the Trump administration has struggled for months to shake because of the president's previous association with Epstein.
-State and federal investigations into the financier have long animated online sleuths, conspiracy theorists and others who have suspected government cover-ups and clamored for a full accounting, demands that even Blanche acknowledged might not be satisfied by the latest release.
+Friday's disclosure represents the largest document dump to date about a saga the Trump administration has struggled to shake because of the president's previous association with Epstein.
+Criminal investigations into the financier have long animated online sleuths, conspiracy theorists and others who have suspected government cover-ups and clamored for a full accounting, demands that Blanche acknowledged might not be satisfied by the latest release.

-“There’s a hunger, or a thirst, for information that I don’t think will be satisfied by the review of these documents," he said at a news conference.
+“There’s a hunger, or a thirst, for information that I don’t think will be satisfied by the review of these documents," he said.

 Epstein's famous friends

-The latest batch of documents includes correspondence either with or about some of Epstein's friends.
+The latest batch includes correspondence either with or about some of Epstein's friends.

 The records have thousands of references to Trump, including emails in which Epstein and others shared news articles about him, commented on his policies or politics, or gossiped about him and his family.
 Also included was a spreadsheet created last August summarizing calls to the FBI’s National Threat Operation Center or to a hotline established by prosecutors from people claiming without corroboration to have some knowledge of wrongdoing by Trump.